gerardbosch/git-svn-cheatsheet/README.md

     Date: 20/20/2018
 -->

-# Introduction
+# Git SVN Cheatsheet
-This document describes how to set up a Subversion repository to work locally using Git and to use Git as a Subversion client.
+This document describes how to set up a Subversion repository to work locally using Git, and how to use Git as a Subversion client.
 This will allow you to work locally in a more Git workflow and publish the changes to Subversion making it transparent.